ComfyUI Extension: ComfyUI-VibeVoice

 4. Generate: Queue the prompt.
 The node will process the script and generate a single audio file containing the full conversation.

-For a complete workflow, you can drag the example image images/vibevoice_workflow_example.png onto your ComfyUI canvas.
+Tip: For a complete workflow, you can drag the example image from the example_workflows folder onto your ComfyUI canvas.

 Node Inputs